Friendly-Neighborhood/FullstackAssignment/README.md

 ### Step-by-step guide to run the API
 1. Download code from the repository - https://github.com/Friendly-Neighborhood/FullstackAssignment
 2. Extract **golang_api** project folders on you computer (anywhere you like)
+3. Download code from the repository - https://github.com/Friendly-Neighborhood/FullstackAssignment
-3. Open **golang_api** folder in the terminal
+4. Open **golang_api** folder in the terminal
-4. Run `docker build -t user-management-app .` command in the terminal to build the Docker image (dockerfile will be used for this step)
+5. Run `docker build -t user-management-app .` command in the terminal to build the Docker image (dockerfile will be used for this step)
-5. Run `docker run --name user-management-app_c -p 8080:8080 user-management-app` command in the terminal to run Docker container from the builded image
+6. Run `docker run --name user-management-app_c -p 8080:8080 user-management-app` command in the terminal to run Docker container from the builded image

 ## Running the web application (Frontend)
 ### Prerequisites